cuhacking/2025/.github/PULL_REQUEST_TEMPLATE/pull_request_template_1.md

 What does merging this PR into main achieve?

 ## Dependency Changes
-If any depdency changes, list them here.
+If there are any dependency changes, list them here.

 ## Screenshots - If Applicable
 |Before|After|